psu13/mutable-hakyll/posts/ma-po-tofu.md

 1. An inch cube or so of ginger, minced.

-1. Stock or water, 2-3 cups.
+1. 1-2 cups of chicken stock or water.
 It really does not matter which you use.

 1. One bunch of scallion with the white part in one bowl and the green part in another bowl.